German Wine Gate

-The German Wine Gate (Deutsches Weintor) has celebrated the local wine industry and marked the southern end of the German Wine Route in Schweigen-Rechtenbach since 1936.
+The German Wine Gate (Deutsches Weintor) is a gate-like structure which marks the southern end of the German Wine Route in Schweigen-Rechtenbach.

 A corresponding marker at the northern end of the German Wine Route at Bockenheim, some 85 kilometers (53 miles) to the north is the Haus der Deutschen Weinstraße (House of the German Wine street) which since 1995 has welcomed visitors with unusual architectural details and a large restaurant.

 Geography

 The "Weintor" spans the little road leading out of Schweigen on its northern edge.
 When constructed it spanned the local road Bundesstraße 38, but now the passage under it is blocked by bollards.
 Pedestrians and cyclists can negotiate the bollards but for cars a new road has been built approximately fifty meters to the east of the entire structure.
 The road to the north follows the German Wine Route towards Bad Bergzabern and Landau.
 A few hundred meters to the south is the French frontier after which the road enters Wissembourg.